 Top 10 Glock 19 Accessories

 The Glock 19 is one heck of a handgun, and accessories are part of what makes an ordinary Glock 19 Gen 4 pistol even more personal.
 They can improve functionality and make a gun more reliable.
 That, after all, is ultimately the goal: to have a weapon you can count on at a time when you will need it.
 Whether for an everyday carrying civilian or military/police use, there are many accessories which can help make the Glock 19 even better than it already is.
 Here is our list of top 10 Glock 19 Accessories.
-We are excluding gun holsters from this list, since even though they are technically an accessory, they are so much more than that, and they merit a whole separate post unto themselves.

 1. Grip/Plug Insert